process-analytics/bpmn-visualization-js/README.md

 # Contributing

-To contribute to `bpmn-visualization`, fork and clone this repo locally and commit your code on a separate branch. \
+To contribute to `bpmn-visualization`, fork and clone this repository locally and commit your code on a separate branch. \
 Please write tests for your code before opening a pull-request:

 ```sh